pakal/django-compat-patcher/CONTRIBUTE.rst

         - outsourcing
         - moving

-    - :code:`<path>` is the path of the module starting from django, but not including.
+    - :code:`<path>` is the path of the module starting from 'django', but not including it
-    - :code:`<element>` is the element to be patched: you have to use the same casing as the original element.
+    - :code:`<element>` is the element to be patched ; you have to use the same CASE as the original element
-    - :code:`<utils>` are this project's utility functions.
+    - :code:`<utils>` is an injected parameter, with utility functions

 Example
 -------